lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 ```

-Though normal clock stretching does not count as SCL interference, if the module detects that a target device has held SCL low and stretched the any given SCL cycle for more than [`TIMEOUT_CTRL.VAL`](registers.md#timeout_ctrl) clock ticks this will cause the stretch timeout interrupt to be asserted.
+Though normal clock stretching does not count as SCL interference, if the module detects that a target device has held SCL low and stretched any given SCL cycle for more than [`TIMEOUT_CTRL.VAL`](registers.md#timeout_ctrl) clock ticks this will cause the stretch timeout interrupt to be asserted.
-This interrupt is suppressed, however, if [`TIMEOUT_CTRL.EN`](registers.md#timeout_ctrl) is deasserted low.
+This interrupt is suppressed, however, if [`TIMEOUT_CTRL.EN`](registers.md#timeout_ctrl) is deasserted low or if the bus timeout is selected for [`TIMEOUT_CTRL.MODE`](registers.md#timeout_ctrl).

 ```wavejson
 {signal: [